JasonKretzer/Learning-Ruby/README.md

 ## Project Folders

-### Ruby-Syntax
+### _**Ruby-Syntax**_

 To pick up basic syntax of the language.
 Based on the freeCodeCamp video by Mike Dane. <https://youtu.be/t_ispmWmdj>

-### Simple-RoR-API
+### _**Simple-RoR-API**_

 To pick up the basics of setting up a REST endpoint using Ruby on Rails.
 I documented the rails commands and some code in the README to help understanding.

-###
+Based on the video by Traversy Media. <https://www.youtube.com/watch?v=QojnRc7SS9o>

+### _**Ruby on Rails Crash Course**_

+I wanted a video to go through how the visual portion of rails and erb was used.
+This video covered it somewhat.
+I finished the video but was not happy with the presentation.
+I did learn about the basic testing and how to setup foreign keys in the models/db -- at least there was that. <https://www.youtube.com/watch?v=B3Fbujmgo60>